AndisKrams/Analogue-Sound-World/README.md

 According to those needs I decided what features to include.

+For potential customers the website must show accessibility of analogue synthesizers with examples of modern analogue synthesisers.
+It must demonstrate that analogue synths nowadays are not wall to wall equipment and small devices have a lot of functionality.

+There must be information about reselling of vintage instruments.

+The website must show stores location and contact details, which are easy to find for site's visitors.

+Site’s structure must be clear without too much detail taking attention.

 ### Site features

 * Navigation fixed on the top of the screen with a toggle dropdown button for smaller screen sizes. ![navbar](assets/documentation/navbar.JPG) ![dropdown](assets/documentation/dropdown.JPG) On left side are logo image with link to homepage.
 At the end of homepages content there are links to other pages embedded in text.